 Leanplum Technical Support will provide you with access to your Leanplum Google Bucket.
 You'll need to link the appropriate Google Bucket folder in your API call path.

-G Suite or Google account is required
+Google Workspace (former Google Suite) or Google account is required

 The API method for CSV upload is multi (CSV).
 You will need to pass different values to the